 When a highbrow critic gave a scathing review of the 11th edition of the Fannie Farmer cookbook in The New York Review of Books, Fannie’s defenders hit back but hard.

-It was 1965, and foodies followed with delight the catty controversy over the updated version of Fannie Farmer’s seminal cookbook.
+It was 1965, and foodies followed with delight the catty controversy over the updated version of Fannie Farmer’s cookbook.
 Two other important cookbooks had also been updated: The Settlement Cook Book and The Joy of Cooking.
-The three books — ‘the culinary trinity upon which, for better or worse, the gospel of American cooking has been built,’ were the subject of the review.
+The three books comprised “the culinary trinity upon which, for better or worse, the gospel of American cooking has been built.”
+According to the review, at least.

-Fannie Farmer, born on March 23, 1857, overcame polio and the lack of a formal education to write one of the most popular cookbooks in history, the Boston Cooking-School Cookbook.
-Her recipes were easy to follow with standard measurements, and her book covered a lot of ground with more than 1,200 recipes, including Yankee favorites and exotic foreign dishes.
+Fannie Farmer, born on March 23, 1857, overcame polio and the lack of a formal education.
+She wrote one of the most popular cookbooks in history, the Boston Cooking-School Cookbook.
+Her recipes were easy to follow with standard measurements, and her book covered a lot of ground.
+It had more than 1,200 recipes, including Yankee favorites and exotic foreign dishes..

 During Fannie Farmer’s lifetime, 360,000 copies of the Boston Cooking-School Cookbook were sold.
 After she died, the cookbook was revised several times by her sister Cora, Cora’s son, Herbert, and his wife, Wilma Lord Perkins.
 Wilma Lord Perkins alone revised the 11th edition, the first to be revised without the involvement of at least one of Fannie Farmer’s blood relatives.